Henry Clay Jr.

 Henry Clay Jr. (April 10, 1811 – February 23, 1847) was an American politician and soldier from Kentucky, the third son of US Senator and Representative Henry Clay and Lucretia Hart Clay.
 He was elected to the Kentucky House of Representatives in 1835 and served one term.
 A graduate of West Point, he served in the Mexican–American War and was killed in 1847 at the Battle of Buena Vista.
+His father had opposed the war that took his son's life.

 Early life and education

 Born on his family's estate of Ashland, in Lexington, Henry Jr. was the older brother of James Brown Clay and John Morrison Clay, the only sons surviving at the time of their father's death.
 He had six sisters, all of whom died before their father.